Symptoms and Causes |

 The best defense to prevent getting COVID-19 is to get vaccinated.
 You should also follow the same steps you would take to prevent getting other viruses, such as the common cold or the flu.

-Wear a multilayered cloth facemask that fits snugly on your face and covers your mouth, nose and chin.
+Wear a multilayered cloth facemask that fits snugly on your face and covers your mouth, nose and chin as recommended by the CDC.

 Avoid touching your eyes, nose and mouth to prevent the spread of viruses from your hands.